Rectification Difficulty and Optimal Sample Allocation in LLM-Augmented Surveys: Related Literature

-\paragraph{Efficient experimental and survey design.} Marketing researchers have long studied how to allocate scarce respondent effort to maximize inferential precision.
-In conjoint analysis, a foundational line of work develops adaptive methods that select which product profiles or choice sets to present to each respondent, tailoring question content in real time to maximize information about consumer preferences \citep{toubia2003fast, toubia2004polyhedral}. \citet{dzyabura2011active} extend this idea using machine learning to adaptively select the most informative questions for identifying consideration heuristics.
-A parallel literature optimizes the static design of choice experiments (which profiles to include and how to combine them) using prior information about respondent preferences to improve efficiency \citep{huber1996importance, sandor2001designing}. \citet{toubia2007research} unify these ideas under the principle of ``managerially efficient design'': experimental resources should be directed toward improving the estimates that matter most for the decision at hand.
+Marketing research has developed a related tradition of efficient experimental and survey design, especially in conjoint analysis and preference measurement.
+A foundational line of work develops adaptive methods that select which product profiles or choice sets to present to each respondent, tailoring question content in real time to maximize information about consumer preferences \citep{toubia2003fast, toubia2004polyhedral}. \citet{dzyabura2011active} extend this idea using machine learning to adaptively select the most informative questions for identifying consideration heuristics.
+A parallel literature optimizes the static design of choice experiments, i.e., which profiles to include and how to combine them, using prior information about respondent preferences to improve efficiency \citep{huber1996importance, sandor2001designing}. \citet{toubia2007research} unify these ideas under the principle of ``managerially efficient design'': experimental resources should be directed toward improving the estimates that matter most for the decision at hand.
+A complementary strand improves conjoint efficiency not by adapting the questions asked, but by pooling information across related studies: \citet{mccoy2022twoforone} develop a Bayesian cross-category learning approach that shares partworth information across categories with overlapping attributes, such as jointly estimating preferences for hiking jackets and sleeping bags.
+This cross-study pooling principle is conceptually analogous to our meta-learning step, which pools information across historical questions to predict rectification difficulty for new questions.

-A distinct but related tradition studies split questionnaire and matrix sampling designs, where a long survey is divided into modules administered to different subsets of respondents \citep{raghunathan1995split, adiguzel2008split}.
-The design challenge is to choose the assignment of modules to respondent groups to minimize information loss, given that no single respondent completes the entire instrument.